webgrip/.github/profile/README.md

 ## Our coolestProjects

-- [**Project Alpha**](https://github.com/webgrip/traefik-local-development): A way to be able to host your docker-compose projects easily with your own TLDs and secured with SSL.
+- [**Traefik Local Development**](https://github.com/webgrip/traefik-local-development): A way to be able to host your docker-compose projects easily with your own TLDs and secured with SSL.

 ## Getting Involved